apache/iotdb/docs/UserGuide/Monitor-Alert/Metric-Tool.md

 > framework at the Core levels.

 - `Overview`: system overview
      - `CPU Core`: the number of CPU cores in the system.
      - `Total Disk Space`: The total size of the disk mounted in the system data directory
      - `System Memory`: total system memory size
      - `Swap Memory`: System swap area memory size
      - `Total Timeseries`: the total number of current time series in the system
      - `Total File Number`: total number of system files
      - `CPU Load`: System CPU load rate in %
      - `Disk`: the proportion of the system Disk, in %
      - `Process Memory`: Process memory usage in %
      - `System Memory`: System memory usage in %
      - `Write Point Per Second`: the number of points written by the system per second
 - `Performance`: system performance
-    - `Memory`: memory usage of each part of the system
      - `QPS`: system interface and RPC visits per second
+     - `QPS Of Stage`: the number of executions per second of each part of the Stage
-    - `QPS Of Schedule`: system interface and RPC visits per second
+     - `QPS Of Schedule`: the number of executions per second for each part of the Schedule
      - `Time Consumed Of Operation`: the time consumption of different operations
+     - `P99 Time Consumed of Interface`: P99 time consumption of different interfaces
-    - `Time Consumed of Interface`: Time consumption of different interfaces
+     - `Average Time Consumed of Interface`: the average time consumption of different interfaces
+     - `P99 Time Consumed of Stage`: P99 time consumption in different stages
-    - `Time Consumed of Stage`: the time consumption of different stages
+     - `Average Time Consumed of Stage`: the average time consumption of different stages
-    - `Time Consumed of Schedule Stage`: the time consumption of different Schedule stages
+     - `P99 Time Consumed of Schedule Stage`: P99 time consumption in different Schedule stages
+     - `Average Time Consumed of Schedule Stage`: The average time spent in different Schedule stages
      - `Task Number`: the number of tasks
+     - `P99 Time Consumed of Task`: P99 time consumption of the task
-    - `Time Consumed of Task`: Task time consumption
+     - `Average Time Consumed of Task`: The average time consumption of the task
 - `System`: system
      - `CPU Load`: CPU load changes
      - `CPU Time Per Minute`: The average CPU time spent per minute
      - `GC Time Per Minute`: GC average time spent per minute
+     - `Heap Memory`: the heap memory of the IoTDB process
+     - `Off Heap Memory`: the off-heap memory of the IoTDB process
+     - `The Number Of Java Thread`: The number of threads in different states of the IoTDB process.
      - `File Count`: Changes in the number of files
      - `File Size`: file size changes
      - `Log Number Per Minute`: Log changes per minute

 ### 5.3.
 IoTDB